Full Tuition Scholarships

 A grant from Lilly Endowment will help to fund 8 students to live together in an intentional community.
 This community-building experience draws on the 1500-year Benedictine practice of coming together in community to seek God and live as disciples.
 Just as significantly, it will translate the practice to life outside the monastery, whether it be in parishes, small groups, intentional communities, virtual communities, or new communities beyond existing structures.

 The Fellowships are reserved for degree-seeking students and include a full tuition scholarship and a $2,500 living stipend.
-Each award can be renewed for up to three years of full time study (9-12 credits) in consecutive academic semesters.
+Awards are reviewed on a term by term basis for students for up to three years of full time study (9-12 credits) in consecutive academic semesters.

 ALUM REFERRAL SCHOLARSHIPS